EVENT ENDEDLast updated February 09, 2026, 12:11 AM EST

 Lindsey Vonn will compete today, just nine days after completely rupturing the anterior cruciate ligament — the ligament that helps maintain knee stability — in a crash at her final downhill race before the Olympics.

 Seconds into her run at a World Cup event in Crans-Montana, Switzerland, on Jan.
 30, Vonn awkwardly launched off a jump, lost control, and fell hard onto her left leg as she slid into the safety nets on the side of the course.
 Receiving treatment, Vonn was on the ground for around five minutes before gingerly skiing to the bottom of the course, regularly clutching her knee as she did so.
-After limping towards a medical tent for checks, Vonn was airlifted to the hospital, where scans confirmed the extent of her injury.
+After limping toward a medical tent for checks, Vonn was airlifted to the hospital, where scans confirmed the extent of her injury.

 The weather conditions at Crans-Montana were poor when Vonn suffered her injury — two other skiers also crashed out before Vonn's run, with falling snow causing visibility down the course to be difficult.
 After Vonn's crash, the event was called off before resuming the next day.

-5h ago / 3:58 AM EST
+53d ago / 3:58 AM EST

 American street photographer captures fashion of Milan